 It depends on your business goals.
 Some people have a website just to have something to show when they meet people, or for people to click on when they get an email from them.
 For others, they need their website to bring them leads that turn into sales.
 If you are the latter, then I would consider both important, but start with getting your website in top notch shape, using the advice above, so you take proper advantage of any traffic you do generate through SEO activity.

-For example, Phyconcierge Medical Concierge gets limited traffic via SEO & Google ads due to the limited search demand for Medical Concierge in London keywords.
+For example, a client of our SEO partner Tom, Phyconcierge Medical Concierge gets limited traffic via SEO & Google ads due to the limited search demand for Medical Concierge in London keywords.
 However this still leads to a good conversion rate, as some of the limited number of visitors each month go on to enquire either by email or filling out their form.
+This also applies to Phycore, who specialise in Medically Led Fitness Programs and Doctor Led Personal Training.